nickjackolaisen/BusinessInitiaitive/_posts/non profits/2024-09-04-non_profit_sustainability.md

 Clear board roles, ethical standards, and regular audits enhance accountability.
 <a id="nonprofits">

-**[Effective governance](https://www.councilofnonprofits.org/running-nonprofit/governance-leadership)** attracts more funding by demonstrating transparency.
+<a href="https://www.councilofnonprofits.org/running-nonprofit/governance-leadership" target="_blank">Effective governance</a> attracts more funding by demonstrating transparency.

 By focusing on financial health, relationships, and governance, nonprofits can build a foundation for long-term sustainability.